Constitution of the Faculty

 D. The Curriculum Committee

-The Curriculum Committee shall consist of nine faculty members, one being appointed by the chair of each of the academic departments in which degrees are offered.
+The Curriculum Committee shall consist of ten faculty members, one being appointed by the chair of each of the academic departments in which degrees are offered.
 Non-voting members of the committee shall include one undergraduate student, one graduate student, and the dean of the School of Science and Engineering or his/her representative, ex officio.
 The dean may designate other ex officio members as appropriate.
 The committee shall elect annually one of the faculty members as a voting chair, who will report to the faculty.

 The functions of the committee shall be: